eric-spoerner/election-analysis/README.md

 ## The Data

-The data being audited in this project is individual voter tallies from the 2018 US Congressional election in Colorado's 1st Congressional District, in which incumbent Diana DeGette [won another term in Congress](https://ballotpedia.org/Colorado%27s_1st_Congressional_District_election,_2018).
+The data being audited in this project is a collection of individual votes from the 2018 US Congressional election in Colorado's 1st Congressional District, in which incumbent Diana DeGette [won another term in Congress](https://ballotpedia.org/Colorado%27s_1st_Congressional_District_election,_2018).

 Data is comprised of a CSV containing a total of 369,711 records, with each record representing a single vote with the following data points:
 * Voter ID